Accounting & Payroll Administrator Courses in Winnipeg

 - This course begins with introducing the functions, objectives and responsibilities of the payroll department.
 It then guides the student through the complete payroll process.
 The calculations of deductions and benefits are detailed.
 Topics include payroll processing methods, hours of work, leaves, terminations, payroll deductions, taxable benefits, pension plans, EI premiums, income tax, calculating net pay and records of employment.
 Further topics include sales and service tax, payroll accounting, payroll government remittances, year-end processes, Workers’ Compensation, company benefit plan administration and auxiliary programs.

-- This course provides the opportunity to study the operation and application of Microsoft® Excel, a spreadsheet package.
-Topics include building a spreadsheet, creating formulas, using functions, creating charts, maps, and graphics, list and data management, worksheet and workbook management, creating and printing reports, designing and creating forms, macros operations, data analysis, and connectivity with other programs.
+- This course provides the opportunity to study the operation and application of Microsoft Excel, a spreadsheet package.
+Topics include building a spreadsheet, creating formulas, using functions, creating charts, maps, and graphics, lists and data management, worksheet and workbook management, creating and printing reports.

 - Career Development

 - This seminar provides an opportunity for the student to apply the techniques and processes for developing a career path and to learn lifetime career management tools and skills.
-Topics include career-planning, job searching, developing career search documents, refining interview skills, and preparing for a new position.
+Topics include career-planning, job searching, writing resumes and cover letters, refining interview skills, and preparing for a new position.

 • Minimum of a Canadian high school grade 12 or equivalent, or a mature student